 The Pacific Crest Trail spans three states as it travels from Mexico to Canada: California, Oregon and Washington.
 The Oregon portion of the trail is the shortest of the three states, covering a distance of 455 miles.
-As we trekked closer to the California/Oregon border we heard all kinds of stories from other hikers.
-“Oregon ...
+After over 1,300 miles of hiking in California, we were ready to tackle a new state.

-Darren writes about five mistakes we made last year while hiking 1,825 miles on the Pacific Crest Trail (PCT) in California and Oregon.
+Darren writes about five mistakes we made last year while hiking 1,828 miles on the Pacific Crest Trail (PCT) in California and Oregon.

 Darren writes a companion story to the post about our Pacific Crest Trail mistakes, detailing the things that went well for us, and other factors for potential PCT hikers to consider.